-There were 15 discrimination complaints made during the 2010-2014 period, all but one of which related to discrimination in rental.
-Of the 14 rental cases, 13 of these were related to discrimination based upon rental terms, conditions, acts, refusal, or facilities.
+In the five-year review period (2010-2014) leading up to development of the current Consolidated Plan, there were 15 discrimination complaints made, all but one of which related to discrimination in rental.
+Of the 14 rental cases, 13 were related to discrimination based on rental terms, conditions, acts, refusal, or facilities.
 The primary basis for discrimination complaints was race (35%), followed by disability (30%).
 There was one case regarding terms of sale which alleged discrimination based upon national origin.
 All cases were found to be without cause, withdrawn, conciliated, or administratively closed.

 The number of discrimination complaints decreased from the 2005-2009 period, when there were 19 complaints in Bryan.
-The decrease represents a 21% decrease in discrimination complaints over the prior evaluation period.
+The decrease represented a 21% decrease in discrimination complaints over the prior evaluation period.
 During the previous and current program years, there have been no fair housing complaints or lawsuits filed under the City's Fair Housing Ordinance, nor any others within the City of Bryan of which the City is aware.
 Likewise, no fair housing inquiries have been received from citizens during the program year.